bbauska/JS-svg/README.md

 for (let x = 0; x < gridSize; x += increment) { ...
 </pre>

-This might seem like an overly complex way of increasing the hue value, but really it's just doing two things: first, it's ensuring the hue value doesn't stray out of bounds (i.e., beyond 360), and second, it's incrementing the hue value relative to the number of rows.
-This is so that sketch variations with a lower row count have a higher increment value, and those with a higher row count have a lower increment value, resulting in greater color consistency overall.
+<p>This might seem like an overly complex way of increasing the hue value,
+but really it's just doing two things: first, it's ensuring the hue value doesn't stray out of bounds (i.e., beyond 360), and second, it's incrementing the hue value relative to the number of rows.
+This is so that sketch variations with a lower row count have a higher increment value, and those with a higher row count have a lower increment value, resulting in greater color consistency overall.</p>

-Inside the x loop is where we'll actually use Gen.chance().
-Used as a condition inside an if statement, we can conditionally fire a third loop based on the result it returns.
+<p>Inside the x loop is where we'll actually use Gen.chance().
+Used as a
+condition inside an if statement, we can conditionally fire a third loop based on the result it returns.
 This loop will create random line elements inside each cell, but only if the cell is activated by the Gen.chance() function.
-We'll set the actual probability to 60%.
+We'll set the actual probability to 60%.</p>

 <pre>
 // <i>Run the loop based on chance.</i>
 if (Gen.chance(60)) {
   for (let i = 0; i < cellSize; i += 1) {
     grid.create('line').set({
       x1: Gen.random(x, x + cellSize),
       y1: Gen.random(y, y + cellSize),
       x2: Gen.random(x, x + cellSize),
       y2: Gen.random(y, y + cellSize),